KewlUI/kewlui-demo-java/README.md

 - Contains an optional grid window system, allowing windows to be added, moved, resized etc

 - Java code uses Spring for /kewlui endpoints, thus spring security and other features can be added as needed

+## Running

+This demo uses Java 17.
+Running main in KewlUiDemoApplication will start spring and register endpoints under /kewui

+By default, this will serve the demo pages under http://localhost:8080/kewlui/index.html

 ## Performance